Mashhad: Airport

 Mashhad is served by the Mashhad International Airport, which handles domestic flights to Iranian cities and international flights, mostly to neighbouring Arab countries.
 The airbase serves jointly as a civilian airport and a military airbase.
 During the June 2025 Israeli strikes on Iran, it was reported on 15 June that the Israeli Air Force bombed an aerial refueling plane at the airport.

 The airport is the country's second-busiest after Tehran Mehrabad Airport and above Tehran's Imam Khomeini International Airport.

 As of 2015 it was connected to 57 destinations and had frequent flights to 30 cities within Iran and 27 destinations in the Central Asia, the Middle East, East Asia and Europe.

-The airport had a US$45.7 Million vast expansion project which finished by opening a new Haj Terminal with 10,000 m area on 24 May 2010 and followed by opening a new international terminal with 30000 m^{2} area with a new parking building, a new storage and cargo terminal, new safety and fire fighting buildings and upgrades to taxiways and equipment.
-Another US$26.5 Million development project for construction of a new hangar for aircraft repair facilities and expansion of the west side of the domestic terminal was underway using a BOT contract with companies in the private sector.